jkavanagh58/slackgroup/README.md

-# slackgroup
+# slackgroup Repo
-Used for the slack group
+Used for the slack group [neopowershellgroup](https://neopowershellgroup.slack.com/)